Thanksgiving in Gulf Shores was a good, good idea!

 We ate Thanksgiving lunch at The Hangout, which I would highly, highly recommend!
 The buffet was fresh and delicious and just phenomenal.
 Sadie’s favorite part was seeing her sweet teacher, Ms. Robynn!
 We put two-and-two together a few days prior that we would be at the restaurant at the same time (poor lady can’t even get away from her students on vacation, LOL!) and Sadie smiled so big when we spotted her!

-The lighting is obviously wonky, but it’s hard not to be super happy when you’re enjoying a Thanksgiving feast with a view like this!
+The lighting is obviously wonky, but it’s hard not to be super happy when you’re enjoying a Thanksgiving in Golf Shores with a view like this!